chelseasfund/chelseasfund.org/_pages/providers.md

 * **Procedural Abortion:** This method of abortion is generally available through the second trimester of pregnancy (up to 21 weeks after the first day of your last period).
-Depending on where you are in your preganacy, it may be by vacuum aspiration or dilation and evacuation.
+Depending on where you are in your pregnancy, it may be by vacuum aspiration or dilation and evacuation.

 Abortion costs vary by provider and length of pregnancy.
 In general, later term abortions are more expensive than earlier term abortions,